25 Tips and Tricks to Negotiate Travel Nursing Pay and Contracts

 3. 3 Pitfalls When Discussing Travel Nursing Pay and How to Avoid Them

-If you invest the 1 to 2 hours it will take you to fully understand pay, then you can negotiate THOUSANDS more dollars in the long-run.
+When I was recruiting, I’m certain that travel nurses who knew more about how the pay works earned more money.
+I’m certain that if you invest the 1 to 2 hours it will take you to fully understand pay, then you can negotiate THOUSANDS more dollars in the long-run.
 It’s worth it!

 6. Ask for a Sample Travel Nursing Contract in Advance